Asatsa/internship_repo1/README.md

 This is a collection of my work at ICIPE during my 4month bioinformatics internship.
 Here I will document my successes, failures,struggles, and triumps.

 ## Get to know me
 My name is Asatsa Nabwire.
-I am a bioinformatics enthusiast.
-During this internship,I am looking forward to learning about genomics and bioinformatics tools and become competent in  bioinformatician.
+I am a bioinformatics enthusiast.I am looking forward to learning about genomics and bioinformatics tools and become competent in genomics and bioinformatics at large.

 linkedIn[profile](www.linkedin.com/in/nabwire-asatsa-8478031b4)